 Our group board is committed to promoting the highest standards of ethical behaviour.
 The company’s tax strategy applies to all Directors and employees whose responsibilities impact on the management of tax in UK to ensure we comply with all relevant legislation and pay all appropriate tax at the correct time.

-The Group Chief Financial Officer and Group Head of Tax are responsible for the Group’s tax strategy which is overseen and approved by the company Board.
+The Group Chief Financial Officer and Group Head of Tax are responsible for the Group’s tax strategy which is overseen and approved by the Audit & Risk committee and the company Board.
 Delivery of the strategy is supported by the company’s finance and commercial teams.
 The tax strategy is reviewed on a regular basis and any changes are approved by the Board.